messaidi/messaidi.github.io/_posts/2018-09-09-Biography.md

 [Boon Thau Loo](http://www.cis.upenn.edu/~boonloo/), and advised by Prof.
 [Max Mintz](http://www.cis.upenn.edu/~mintz/home.html).

-My current research interests include Algorithmic Mechanism Design and Algorithmic Game Theory.
-I am also interested in Complexity Theory, Algorithm Design, and Theoretical Computer Science in general.
+My current research interests are in Algorithmic Game Theory, with a focus on [Mechanism Design for Social Good](http://md4sg.com/).
+I am also interested in Algorithm Design and Theoretical Computer Science in general.